mlen108/djcroco/README.rst

 Where tuple is represented as ``(width, height)``.

 If you do not pass custom thumbnail size, the default will be used (100x100).
 The maximum dimensions for thumbnail is 300x300.
-See `docs <https://crocodoc.com/docs/api/#dl-thumb>`_ for more details.

 Render the awesomeness
 ----------------------